AnubhabDebnath/LinkedIn_Job_Analytics_II/README.md

 # <img src="https://media.tenor.com/3yhRZ20Z0dUAAAAi/vinesauce-joel.gif" weight="48" height="48"> **Problems Faced**

-This continuation of our previous project had its own new set of problems.
-We had to learn a new package - NLP(Natural Language Processing) in python which again we never came across prior to this.
-Then again, we had to make a webpage which none of us had made before using HTML and CSS.
-Even after all that there was a huge problem with making the search bar correct spelling errors from the user input.
-Still we managed to solve all these problems and more.
-1. Adding a new column "skills" to our old dataset using NLP.
-2. Text processing of user input and making model capable of rectifying spelling errors and can show related results.
-3. Creating a backend with flask and returning output to webpage.
+We faced several new challenges in this project.
+Firstly, we had to learn a new package called NLP (Natural Language Processing) in Python, which we had never come across before.
+Secondly, we had to create a webpage using HTML and CSS, which none of us had done before.
+Even after all that, there was a huge problem with making the search bar correct spelling errors from the user input.
+However, we managed to solve all these problems and more.
+We added a new column called “skills” to our old dataset using NLP.
+We also processed the user input text and made the model capable of rectifying spelling errors and showing related results.
+Finally, we created a backend with Flask and returned the output to the webpage.